godotengine/godot-docs/classes/class_editorselection.rst

 :ref:`Array<class_Array>`\[:ref:`Node<class_Node>`\] **get_transformable_selected_nodes**\ (\ )

-Gets the list of selected nodes, optimized for transform operations (i.e. moving them, rotating, etc).
-This list avoids situations where a node is selected and also child/grandchild.
+Returns the list of selected nodes, optimized for transform operations (i.e. moving them, rotating, etc.).
+This list can be used to avoid situations where a node is selected and is also a child/grandchild.

 .. rst-class:: classref-item-separator